Find Affordable College Courses

 25 Yearly Graduations

 North Carolina A & T State University comes in at #7 on our list of the most popular colleges offering bachelor's degrees in agricultural teacher education.
 Each year, around 12,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,745 per year.
-The agricultural teacher education program at North Carolina A & T State University awarded 25 bachelor's degrees during the 2020-2021 school year.
-About 72% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,895 per year.
+During the most recent year for which we have data, 25 people received their bachelor's degree in agricultural teacher education from NC A&T. Of these students, 69% were women and 38% were members of underrepresented racial-ethnic groups.

 #9